 - Purchasing foreign currency at a bank

 - International money transfer apps

-Many people travelling abroad like to use currency exchange desks and banks, due to the sheer convenience of being able to walk up and purchase banknotes.
+Many people traveling abroad like to use currency services and banks due to the sheer convenience of being able to walk up and handle a transaction.
 However, you’re unlikely to get the most beneficial exchange rates this way.
-Meanwhile, sending a wire transfer can be an option if you have an account in both Colombia and the country you’re currently in, but do check what the processing fees are.
+Meanwhile, sending a wire transfer can be an option if you have an account in both countries you’re currently in, but do check what the processing fees are.

-It could also be possible to convert currency simply by using your debit or credit card to withdraw banknotes at an ATM.
+It could also be possible to convert currency simply by using your debit or credit card to make a withdrawal at an ATM.
 While this is an easy fix for tourists and other short-stay visitors, the transaction costs will rack up for workers and students who’ve relocated to the country.
 Opening a local bank account could be beneficial if you’ve settled for the foreseeable future.

 Finding the best Colombian peso exchange rate